SyntheticAutonomicMind/.github/profile/README.md

 A native macOS app designed for **non‑developers** who want powerful tools in their everyday life.
 Review documents, create images, write content, plan projects, or just have a conversation.
-Say **“Hey SAM”** to go hands‑free, or type naturally.
+Say **"Hey SAM"** to go hands‑free, or type naturally.
-You’re always in control.
+You're always in control.

 **Your data stays on your Mac.
 Always.**
 (Switch to cloud AI providers only if you want to.)

 ---

-## Why you’ll love SAM
+## Why you'll love SAM

 ### 🤖 **Real assistance, not just answers**
 SAM helps you finish things.
-Whether it’s organizing files, writing emails, creating images, or researching a topic - SAM acts on your ideas.
+Whether it's organizing files, writing emails, creating images, or researching a topic - SAM acts on your ideas.

 ### 🧠 **Smart memory**
 SAM remembers what matters across conversations.
-Create “Shared Topics” to connect chats around the same project, and find anything you’ve shared with semantic search.
+Create "Shared Topics" to connect chats around the same project, and find anything you've shared with semantic search.

-### 🎤 **Just say “Hey SAM”**
+### 🎤 **Just say "Hey SAM"**
 Full voice control lets you keep your hands free.
 Ask questions, give commands, or have a conversation - all without touching the keyboard.

 ### 🖼️ **Create images in seconds**
 Generate beautiful images locally with Stable Diffusion.
-No subscriptions, no cloud uploads - just your imagination and SAM’s creativity.
+No subscriptions, no cloud uploads - just your imagination and SAM's creativity.

 ### 🔐 **Privacy you can trust**
 All your conversations, documents, and memories stay on your Mac.